Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Build Quality, Design, and Ergonomics

-Let’s get something I don’t think is great out the way first, and that’s the plasticky feel about it.
+Let’s get something I don’t think is great out of the way first, and that’s the plasticky feel about it.

 Build Quality, Design & Ergonomics Ratings